syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 If an update to a resource changes the Destination (e.g. the Workflow outputs a different `/kratix/metadata/destination-selectors.yaml`) the change will be **ignored**.
-The destination selected at the first the workflow run is always used.
+The Destination selected at the first the Workflow run is always used.
 To move a resource from one destination to another you can delete and create it again.